Uber Uthiru: A very local impact story

 This simple decision, to simplify the vegetation and its maintenance, transformed the rugged terrain of the roundabout from something of a public health hazard (used as a convenient toilet by those who had none in their homes and frequented only by young men) into something of a leisure park—a flowery, grassy lawn used by all members of the community.
 Families and friends now congregate daily within the park to spend quality time.
 The grounds also serve for amateur photography sessions, with budding musicians having lengthy videos taken as they practice their new numbers.

 But weekends are by far the most popular time to visit the roundabout.
 It’s seen as a place to relax, a place to nap, read a book, study for an exam, meet a friend.
 Increasingly, it’s becoming a place for weekend weddings—booked through the church across the road.
 It’s a place for families and friends as well as wedding parties to get their photographs taken by professional photographers (or youths ambitious to be so).
 The growing trend of hosting special events here includes the appeal of a customized wedding limo hire service in Perth for those looking to enhance their wedding day experience.
+Many also turn to a corporate event company to help organize these occasions, ensuring a seamless and memorable event.
 To complement the atmosphere, many wedding parties also consider AV hire for weddings to create a memorable audio-visual experience.
 It’s a place for members of church choirs to practice on early Sunday mornings.

 People come to this public space from as far away as Kiambu and the City Centre to relax in a safe, open, pleasant green space of perfect size—just large enough to allow some privacy for the different groups using it but too small for those wanting to play or watch football and other sports.